Joe Frazier: Death

 Frazier was diagnosed with liver cancer in late September 2011.
 By November 2011, he was under hospice care in Philadelphia, where he died on November 7 at the age of 67.

 Upon hearing of Frazier's death, Muhammad Ali said, "The world has lost a great champion.
 I will always remember Joe with respect and admiration."

 On November 14, Frazier's private funeral was held at Enon Tabernacle Baptist Church in Philadelphia and was attended by Muhammad Ali, Don King, Larry Holmes, Magic Johnson, Dennis Rodman, his friends and family, and others.
 Floyd Mayweather Jr. paid for Frazier's funeral services.
 His body was buried at the Ivy Hill Cemetery in Philadelphia, a short drive from the Enon Tabernacle Baptist Church.

 A statue of Frazier was commissioned from sculptor Lawrence Nowlan.
 Nowlan died unexpectedly, and ultimately a statue sculpted by Philadelphia sculptor Stephen Layne was erected at Stateside Live! in 2015.
+The statue was relocated to the position at the base of the Rocky Steps at the Philadelphia Art Museum, the former location of the Rocky Statue.